 The student will be able to develop and implement basic research designs and interpret findings.
 Both qualitative and quantitative methods will be examined.
 Instruction and application will focus upon criminal justice issues and the impact of criminal justice research upon the profession.
-Prerequisite: Admitted to MCJ program.
+Prerequisite: Admitted to MCJ program or permission of MCJ Program Coordinator.